 Likewise, it will give candidates an idea of the kind of challenges they would be required to work on at the position you’re hiring for.
 Hiring software developers is a two-way street for recruitment agencies.

-The developer must meet the basic job criteria, and your organization must help developers get the kind of work they wish to work on.
+Developers must meet the basic job criteria, and your organization must help them get the kind of work they wish to work on.
 Only in that situation would both parties thrive.

 It’s important that the developers and organization have mutual expectations of each other from the start.
 Clarifying them upfront lays the groundwork for solid, long-term success.